 Include your team in your decision-making process.
-Letting your team know why you made the decisions makes them feel invested in the process: a process where all involved will learn how to serve each other better and the greater good.
+Letting your team know why you made the decisions makes them feel invested in the process: a process where all involved will learn how to serve each other better and for the greater good.

 Your Team and Partners Reflect on You

-Letting your team know that you have their back, that they are part of what makes your business one to be proud of is not always easy.
-But it is worth the effort, and your success depends upon it.
+At every touchpoint, let those you work with know that the input is valued, that you have their back, and that they are part of what makes your business one to be proud.
+While that is not always easy, it is worth the effort, and your success depends upon it.

 At your service,